rkirov/blog/content/posts/lean5.md

 And it's iterative.
 Claude does something I don't like, and instead of just fixing it, I ask whether this is a one-off or a pattern.
 If it's a pattern, it becomes a rule.
 Over time the CLAUDE.md becomes a document of my evolving Lean taste — a style guide for formalization that I authored through friction with the tool.

 The irony is that this is one of the places where the AI workflow teaches me *more* about proof engineering than working alone would.
 Solo, my standards stay implicit.
 Having to communicate them to an agent forces clarity.
-And the resulting proofs end up more distinctly *mine* — shaped by my preferences, my aesthetic, my opinions about what good formalization looks like — than they would be if I were just following whatever path the tactics led me down.
+And the resulting proofs end up more distinctly *mine* — shaped by my preferences, my aesthetic, my opinions about what good formalization looks like — than a more adhoc and unreasoned output if I wasn't force to write them.

 ## Looking forward